haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

     $ln -s <path-to>Dotfiles/vim-files/vim .vim
     $ln -s <path-to>Dotfiles/vim-files/vim/vimrc .vimrc

-Thats it now open your vim, you can see all the features described above are available, except command-t.
+Thats it, now open your vim, you can see all the features described above are available, except command-t.
 Because it required a compilation.
 It has C code to improve the speed.
 The compilation step is very simple.
 Follow me,